Opensource Open Runtimes Mar 26, 2026 3 min read

 Teams are evaluating open runtimes first, then paying for control, governance, and reliability after internal adoption is proven.

 The default evaluation path for enterprise AI infrastructure has shifted.
 Teams increasingly start with an open runtime, prove that it can execute a real workflow, and only then decide where a managed layer is worth paying for.
+What changed is not just cost sensitivity.
+It is the belief that runtime behavior, tool access, and state management can no longer be treated as hidden implementation details once an agent system touches real operations.

 Why repo-native evaluation wins early